magento/devdocs/guides/v2.2/mrg/ee/Signifyd.md

 ## Extensibility

-The Magento_Signifyd module does not add own Events, Layouts, and UI Components as extension points.
+The Magento_Signifyd module does not have own Events, Layouts, and UI Components as extension points.

 ### Public API

-The following interfaces (marked with the `@api` annotation) provide methods that allow to:
+The following interfaces (marked with the `@api` annotation) extend the Signifyd module:

 `Magento\Signifyd\Api\Data\CaseInterface` (common abstraction for the Signifyd case entity):